chromium/chromium/docs/orderfile.md

 use to configure/debug the orderfile generation.
 Use the `-h` option to view the various options.

+NB: If your checkout is non-internal you must use the `--public` option.

 To build Chrome with a locally generated orderfile, use the `chrome_orderfile_path=<path_to_orderfile>` GN arg.